Quantifying and Attributing Power Flexibility from GPU-Heavy Data Centers: Conclusion

 \section{Conclusion}

-In this paper we demonstrate that energy-aware scheduling enhances both the economic performance and grid flexibility of GPU-heavy data centers.
-We show that, compared to traditional scheduling (first-in first-out with backfilling), energy-aware scheduling consistently increases overall profit through a more intelligent job allocation without compromising job throughput.
+In this paper, we demonstrate that energy-aware scheduling can enhance grid flexibility of GPU-heavy data centers with queueable workloads.
+Compared with the baseline FIFO method, our algorithm reduces power consumption during peak price periods, at the cost of a longer waiting time and a slight reduction in revenue, while maintaining similar overall utilization.
+This shows that GPU-heavy data centers can provide latent flexibility through operational scheduling decisions, even when the future job information is limited.

-More importantly, we quantify the latent flexibility potential in data centers, showing that power consumption can be reduced during the peak price period.
-This is achieved primarily through aligning unavoidable gaps in node occupancy with the peak period, and at higher prices by aligning lower energy jobs with the peak period.
-Some degree of flexibility exists at low prices, which increases substantially as the maximum price multiplier increases.
+We further show that the observed flexibility is created through multiple mechanisms.
+At relatively low incentive levels, the dominant flexibility sources are cooling shifting and backfilling.
+Cooling shifting provides a stable contribution by using the thermal storage during the peak period at a very low incentive (\$30/MWh).
+Backfilling also makes a significant and solid contribution at similar price levels by rearranging shorter and smaller jobs.
+The two mechanisms can provide power reductions at prices comparable to generator costs, suggesting that they may be available for routine grid-support events.
+Additional flexibility from job reordering and delaying accounts for a small proportion, appears around \$600/MWh, and increases substantially only at higher prices above \$3000/MWh in our experiments, indicating that these mechanisms are more likely to be used during more extreme conditions.

-Through sensitivity analysis, we identify two key characteristics that maximize flexibility potential: (1) data centers with lower queue utilization, which provides greater scheduling freedom, and (2) workloads with higher variance in job characteristics, particularly GPU utilization rates.
-This heterogeneity enables the scheduler to prioritize energy-efficient jobs during high-price periods without compromising overall service quality.
+Our results also highlight the importance of information availability.
+The realistic online rolling setting shows that flexibility can be gained without knowing future arrivals.
+Perfect-information optimization produces substantially higher flexibility, indicating that more flexibility can be achieved with a better prediction of future job.
+Through sensitivity analysis, we identify two key factors that increase flexibility potential: (1) data centers with lower queue utilization, which provide greater scheduling freedom, and (2) workloads with higher variance in job characteristics, particularly GPU utilization rates.